anandojha/automated_kinetics_pipeline/README.md

 ## Instructions for setting up and running the automated milestoning pipeline

-Please follow the step-by-step instructions on how to clone, navigate, and set up the milestoning simulation pipeline for kinetic and thermodynamic predictions.
+Once the conda environment is sett up with necessary package installations, please follow the step-by-step instructions on how to clone, navigate, and set up the milestoning simulation pipeline for kinetic and thermodynamic predictions.

 #### 1. First, clone the repository from GitHub